 It’s pretty easy once you’ve figured it out.
 Palak means spinach and paneer is cheese, curd cheese if we wanna get technical.
 So it’s just spinach cheese or cheese in spinach!
 Pretty easy, right?
 I’m not a big fan of this kind of cheese so I left it out (hence the palak paneer without the paneer), but I do love me some spinach.
 Spinach alfredo pizza from Papa Johns, spinach quiche, spinach and artichoke dip, Greek spinach pie (also called Spanakopita), spinach tacos, spinach lasagna…Spinach is just great.

 If you have yet to try palak paneer and you’re wondering what all the fuss is about pureed spinach, it’s really in the spices (and ghee).
-Pureed spinach by itself, a little gross.
+Pureed spinach by itself, is a little gross.
 Pureed spinach with cheese?
 A little better.
 Pureed spinach (with cheese) and spices?
 Where can I get that?!
 Indian food is all about the spices.
-Now you can cook this at home and after you’ve done it once, it gets easier the next time round.Print
+Now you can cook this at home and after you’ve done it once, it gets easier the next time around.Print